-(i) An antiproton source, including stochastic and electron cooling.
-In this report a design is presented that uses a precooler ring, about Booster length, to collect and stochastically momentum-cool antiprotons produced by 80-GeV protons from the Fermilab Main Ring.
+(i) An antiproton source, including stochastic and In this report a design is presented that uses electron cooling. precooler ring, about Booster length, to collect and produced by stochastically momentum-cool antiprotons 80-GeV protons from the Fermilab Main Ring.
 When the circulating beam has been sufficiently cooled, it is transferred to the Electron Cooling Ring for accumulation and further cooling.
 Stochastic momentum cooling is very effective for high-energy, large momentum-spread beams, and electron cooling is most effective for relatively cool beams at low energy.
-Furthermore, electron cooling works equally well for transverse and longitudinal beam The plan therefore exploits the relative dimensions. advantages of both stochastic and electron cooling.
-A recent recognition that the stochastic-cooling process can be effectively iterated in steps separated by deceleration has resulted in placing modest demands on the Electron Cooling Ring and makes the attaining of the design goals substantially less dependent on large extrapolations of current experience.
-Approximately 5 hours of antiproton collection time are required to achieve the luminosity goal.
-A beam of 1011 antiprotons in collision with 10^{11} protons/bunch will produce a luminosity of more than 10^{30} cm-2 sec-1.
+Furthermore, electron cooling works equally well for transverse and longitudinal beam The plan therefore exploits the relative advantages dimensions. of both stochastic and electron cooling.
+A recent recognition that the stochastic-cooling process can be effectively iterated in steps separated by deceleration has resulted in placing modest demands on the Electron Cooling Ring and makes the attaining of substantially less the design goals dependent on large extrapolations of current experience.
+Approximately five hours. of antiproton collection time are required to achieve the A beam of 10^{11} antiprotons in collision luminosity goal. with 10^{11} protons/bunch will produce a luminosity than 10^{30} cm-2 sec-1. of more

-- (ii) A complete rf system for acceleration to 1 TeV of protons and antiprotons simultaneously. - (iii) Additional refrigeration for the superconducting accelerator adequate to give a sustained 1-TeV capability. - (iv) Special devices, including low-beta interaction straight sections additional correction magnet elements for longterm coasting beam, and addition beam-sensing devices. - (v) Conventional facilities for two colliding-beams experimental areas to be built in straight sections B and D. Detectors are not within the project scope.
+(ii) A complete rf system for acceleration to 1 TeV of protons and antiprotons simultaneously.

+(iii) Additional refrigeration for the superconducting accelerator adequate to give a sustained 1-TeV capability.

+(iv) Special devices, including low-beta interaction straight sections, additional correction magnet elements for long-term coasting beam, and addition beam-sensing devices. (v) Conventional facilities for two colliding-beams experimental areas to be built in straight sections B and D. Detectors are not within the project scope.